damonmaria/auto-sync-deps/README.md

 ## What this handles

-- The `package.json` you install into can be anywhere in your git tree, it doesn't have to be in the root
-- Multiple `package.json` package trees (but only install this package in one of them)
+- Multiple `package.json` package trees (but only install this package in the root one)
-- Form the git hooks `yarn` is only run when the `yarn.lock` has changed
+- Form the git hooks `yarn` is only run when that particular `yarn.lock` has changed
 - In a Meteor project the Meteor version of node is used to ensure binary compatibility of compiled modules

 ## Possible improvements

 - Make it work with npm's `package-lock.json` (could know to use `yarn` or `npm` based off `npm_config_user_agent` env var)